 - Effective weight management

 - Improved mental functioning and increased sense of well-being and joy

 - Reduction of cravings and dependence on habit-forming foods and substances (e.g., caffeine, alcohol, sugar)

 - Radiant, luminous skin

 - Awareness toward health-conscious diet and lifestyle

 Your body is in perfect sync with mother nature, and the doshas are already on the move during the change of season.
 Spring and fall and the best times of the year as the body is ready for effortless detoxification.
-One week of light diet, herbal teas, and gentle cleanse will help you restore and renew your health.
+One week of a light diet, herbal teas, and a gentle cleanse will help you restore and renew your health.